igor11191708/bluetooth-law-energy-swift/README.md

 | `connect`                | Method     | Connects to a specific peripheral. 🟡 Should be used on the same instance of `BluetoothLEManager` to avoid errors. | `@MainActor async throws -> Void`                |
 | `disconnect`             | Method     | Disconnects from a specific peripheral. 🟡 Should be used on the same instance of `BluetoothLEManager` to avoid errors. | `@MainActor async throws -> Void`                |

+Apple’s documentation specifies that all Core Bluetooth interactions should be performed on the main thread to maintain thread safety and proper synchronization of Bluetooth events.
+This includes interactions with CBCentralManager, such as connecting and disconnecting peripherals.
+While callbacks (like successful connections or disconnections) can be received on different threads, the initial calls to connect or disconnect must happen on the main thread.
+This is because the Core Bluetooth framework is not thread-safe, and calling these methods on multiple threads can lead to race conditions, crashes, and unpredictable behavior.

 ### BLEState